lenstrv/lenstrv/README.md

 ⚡ I’m currently working on projects, related to web-scraping

-🌱 when i ✨grow up✨ i will be Product Analyst/Data Analyst in BigTech
+🌱 when i grow up i will be Product Analyst/Data Analyst in BigTech

 My stack: Python, SQL, Tableau, PostgreSQL